Meet our nursing team, the experts in clinical care

 Learn more about our nursing care services or get in touch with our team of clinical experts today to find out more.

-Meet our Clinical Nurse Specialists
+Clinical Lead Nurse

-Julie May, Registered Nurse
+Julie May, Registered Nurse and Clinical Lead

 After qualifying as a nurse in 2009, Julie initially worked at Warwick Hospital on the coronary care unit and cardiology ward.
 Since then, she has worked predominantly in palliative care, beginning in a local hospice before moving into community nursing in 2011.